isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-broccoli/index.md

 Broccoli should be cut into very small pieces to allow easy chewing and prevent choking.
 5.

 Give only the floret because its softer for the beardie to chew and digest.
 Avoid the leaves and stalk.
 6. Do not give broccoli to baby beardie.
 Not only do they need less vegetable diet but its also hard for them to digest.
 7. In case your bearded develops complications after eating broccoli stop the feeding immediately.
 If possible consult your veterinarian.
-Related: [Can Bearded Dragons Eat Apples? ](https://pestpolicy.com/can
+Related: [Can Bearded Dragons Eat Apples? ](https://pestpolicy.com/can-bearded-dragons-eat-apples/)
-- bearded
-- dragons
-- eat
-- apples/)

 ##  **How to Prepare Broccoli for Bearded Dragon**

 - Wash fresh broccoli with running water or in a bowl of clean water.
 Rub it with your fingers to remove dirt and any lodged insects.
-Wipe the broccoli with a tea towel to dry.
-- Use a sharp knife to cut off the leaves from the stalk.
-Now part off the florets by cutting them out from the stalk.
-- For each of the floret, remove the stem so that youre only left with the flowering part.
+Wipe the broccoli with a tea towel to dry. - Use a sharp knife to cut off the leaves from the stalk.
+Now part off the florets by cutting them out from the stalk. - For each of the floret, remove the stem so that youre only left with the flowering part.

 - Finally cut the large florets into small pieces to make it easy for your bearded dragon to chew.

 ##  **Conclusion**